Generating Synthetic Computed Tomography for Radiotherapy: SynthRAD2023 Challenge Report: Discussion

 The top five teams performed well, with SSIM values of at least 0.87 and 0.90 for tasks 1 and 2, respectively.
 Additionally, they exceeded gamma pass rates (2mm/2\%) of 98.07\% for photon and 97.25\% for proton treatment plans in task 1, and at least 98.99\% for photon and 97.00\% for proton treatment plans in task 2.
 These results indicate a high level of correspondence to the ground truth CTs.
 Nevertheless, despite the excellent performance, challenges remain for image synthesis.
 Difficulties for MRI-to-CT synthesis were encountered at air-tissue boundaries, potentially due to low MRI signal and magnetic susceptibility artifacts \citep{krupa2015artifacts}.
 Additionally, in our dataset, the limited field-of-view of CBCT compared to CT introduced challenges in accurately synthesizing the complete body contour in the sCT.

 Our analysis revealed that transformers \citep{transformer} outperform CNN encoder-decoder models (e.g., U-Net \citep{unet}), which in turn outperform GANs \citep{gan}.
 Notably, recent architectures like diffusion models \citep{diffusion} and transformer-GAN combinations performed worse than the architectures mentioned above.
 These findings contrast recent reviews considering sCT generation \citep{SpadeaMaspero2021,dayarathna2023deep}, which either found no correlation between model architecture and performance or suggested that diffusion models hold promise in this field.
-Despite the statistically significant performance differences observed in our challenge, the differences were marginal and the sample size was limited.
-Therefore, whether these differences stem solely from architectural choices or are significantly influenced by other aspects of the complex end-to-end pipeline, including preprocessing, data augmentation, postprocessing, and training procedures, remains inconclusive.
+Despite the statistically significant performance differences observed in our challenge, the differences were marginal, and the sample size was limited.
+In addition to comparing model architectures, it is important to acknowledge the potential impact of variations in training methodologies, including the reliability of hyperparameter search, on the observed performance differences among different approaches.
+Therefore, whether the observed differences stem solely from architectural choices or are significantly influenced by other aspects of the complex end-to-end pipeline, including preprocessing, data augmentation, postprocessing, and training procedures, remains inconclusive.
 For instance, previous literature suggests that data augmentation generally benefits generative models, suggesting that this step may play an essential role in model performance \citep{Taylor2018,steiner2021train}.

 The 2D models outperformed 2.5D and (patch-based) 3D models for MRI-to-CT synthesis, while the 3D models outperformed the 2(.5)D approaches for CBCT-to-CT synthesis.
 These results hold for both pelvis and brain cases in both tasks.
 However, it has been shown that for MRI-to-CT synthesis 2.5D (multi-view) models outperform 2D models \citep{Spadea2019,Maspero2020}, and that 3D models outperform 2D models \citep{Sun2022}.
 We did not identify the cause of these contrasting results between MRI-to-CT and CBCT-to-CT synthesis.
 Future work could investigate why the impact of spatial dimension differs between these imaging modalities for synthetic CT generation.